 Material Defects

-Defects in materials, such as cracks, inclusions, or holes, can significantly reduce tensile strength.
+Defects in materials can significantly reduce tensile strength.
+Such as cracks, inclusions, or holes.
 These defects act as stress concentration points that can easily cause the material to crack.

 Tensile Testing Machine